Azure/aztk/docs/00-getting-started.md

 ### Setting up your accounts

+#### Using the account setup script
+A script to create and configure the Azure resources required to use `aztk` is provided.
+For more more information and usage, see [Getting Started Script](./01-getting-started-script.md).

+#### Manual resource creation
 To finish setting up, you need to fill out your Azure Batch and Azure Storage secrets in *.aztk/secrets.yaml*.
 We'd also recommend that you enter SSH key info in this file too.

 Please note that if you use ssh keys and a have a non-standard ssh key file name or path, you will need to specify the location of your ssh public and private keys.
 To do so, set them as shown below: